 This tip is about declaring up-front the kinds of behaviors/activities that are totally unacceptable—behaviors that will automatically trigger the divorce/annulment clause of your unique marriage vow—with absolutely no second chance.
-[Note: A couple may agree to coaching/counselling after the divorce with new agreements.]
 This tip is about creating an agreement, a vow, that defines ones boundaries about cheating, abuse, and specific illegal/unethical activities.1

 1. Cheating (deceiving another) is abusive.